zenml-io/zenml/docs/book/deploying-zenml/zenml-cloud/cloud-system-architecture.md

 # ☁ Cloud Architecture

 {% hint style="info" %}
-ZenML Cloud is currently in the beta phase, offering users the opportunity to host a managed ZenML instance and gain early access to the exciting new features mentioned above.
+ZenML Cloud is currently in the beta phase.
+We are offering users the opportunity to host a managed ZenML instance and to gain early access to the exciting new features mentioned above.
 Beta users will receive priority access to the enhanced functionalities and dedicated support to ensure a smooth onboarding experience.

 [Let us know on Slack](https://zenml.io/slack) if you would like to see other deployment scenarios with ZenML Cloud.
 {% endhint %}

 Machine learning often involves data that is sensitive and thus data security is a fundamental requirement.
-The ZenML Cloud is flexible enough to meet any security requirements, from easy installations to completely airgapped deployments.
+The ZenML Cloud is flexible enough to meet your security requirements, from easy installations to completely airgapped deployments.

 The ZenML Cloud consists of the following moving pieces: